-As of 2021, it is estimated that there are over 500 million blogs populating the internet.
+To date, there are over 600 million blogs on the internet.

-Every year there are more innovative and surprisingly easy methods to monetize blogging, which is one of the reasons it has become so popular.
+And every year, there are more innovative and surprisingly easy methods to monetize blogging, which is one of the reasons it’s become so popular.

-A niche market is a sector of a larger market that targets a more specific audience.
+A niche market is a part of a larger market that targets a more specific audience.

-To help find your niche, you're going to have to ask yourself a few questions:
+To help find your niche, you have to ask yourself a few questions:

-You should hopefully be able to narrow yourself down to a few niches.
+With these questions in mind, you should be able to narrow your list down to a few niches.

-With these options, it’s time to consider the hard question.
+Now, it’s time to consider the tricky question.

 Unfortunately, passion doesn’t always equal profit.